quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 The QUIC packet header is under active development; see section 5 of {{I-D.ietf-quic-transport}} for the present header structure, and https://github.com/quicwg/base-drafts/pull/361 for one current proposed redesign.

-In any case, the following information may be exposed in the packet header:
+Currently the first bit of the QUIC header indicates the present of a long header that exposed more information than the short.
+The long header is typically used during connection start or for other control processes while the short header will be used on mostly packets to limited unnecessary header overhead.
+The following information may be exposed in the packet header:

 - version number: The version number is present during version negotiation.
 - connection ID: The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{rebinding}}.